smlombardi/kuroir-atom/README.md

 kuroir-atom
 ===========

-Atom port of the Textmate theme.
-Ported by hand to LESS, not simply converted with APM.
+Enhanced version of classic Textmate theme.
+Includes enhancements for latest tags in Atom 1.0, including Angular JS code in html.

-Optimizing syntax coloring for front-end development of HTML, CSS, SCSS, and JS.
+Optimize syntax coloring for front-end development of HTML, CSS, SCSS, and JS.

 ###SCSS